 The Ritchie School is looking for ambitious students who want to work collaboratively on a team of diverse students to find solutions to complex challenges such as virtual reality, solar energy, urban infrastructure, cybersecurity, and clean water.

 Making Advancements in Today’s Challenges.
 Creating Tomorrow’s Global Leaders.

 With a mission of advancing technical and scientific knowledge and capabilities to improve quality of life for our global society the Ritchie School of Engineering and Computer Science is a natural fit for the Grand Challenges Scholar Program.
-The RSECS staff and faculty collaborated to submit our application to be a GCSP school.
-On July 13, 2017 we received the official news that we were accepted by the NAE.
+The program is a unique opportunity for our students to gain the expertise, knowledge, and social, ethical, and environmental awareness needed to become leaders in addressing the National Academy of Engineering’s Grand Challenges.